 Nanik - Guatemalan, Central American

-Wander into the shops around the main square or head to one of the artisanal markets for souvenirs:
+Wander into the shops around the central park area or head to one of the artisanal markets for souvenirs:

 Mercado Oficial de Artesanías Municipal